Links on Android Authority may earn us a commission. Learn more.

 State-dependent learning goes one step further, showing that our state of mind and mood can also impact memory retrieval.

 This applies to our home office, as we now know that building an association between a place and a set of skills/memories/activities will actually make us better at entering into the right state of mind.
-If you work in the living room where you also watch Tiger King and play with the kids, you won’t create that strong association and it will be harder to get into a productive state of mind.
+If you work in the living room, where you also watch Netflix and play with the kids, you won’t create that strong association and it will be harder to get into a productive state of mind.

 What to do if you don’t have space for a home office setup